Brighton, Franklin County, New York: History

-The first settlers in this area arrived around 1815 by way of the Northwest Bay Road, a very crude wagon path linking Westport on Lake Champlain with Hopkinton in St. Lawrence County.

 The Town of Brighton was set aside from the town of Duane in 1858 when settlers living in southern Duane complained loudly enough about being left out of town business discussions due to the long distance and time involved.
 James M. Wardner was elected its first supervisor.
 Apollos "Paul" Smith arrived in 1859 and gradually built up a hotel in the community that bears his name.
 Paul Smith's Hotel grew into one of the largest and most well-known, attracting U.S. presidents, governors and other prominent guests.

 After Paul Smith's death in 1912, it was run by his son, Phelps Smith, until it burned down in 1930.
 Paul Smith's College was established in 1937 after the death of Phelps Smith; it matriculated its first class in 1946.
 The college now uses the land where the hotel once stood along Lower St. Regis Lake.
 Also around that time James Wardner had a small hotel on Rainbow Lake.

-Among the "second round" of settlers in the town of Brighton after its pioneers Follensby, S. Johnson, the Rice brothers, Amos and Levi; Oliver Keese and Thomas A. Tomlinson; James and Seth Wardner, were the Ricketsons, the Rands, the Dustins, Jute Q. King and his son, Philemon King.
-They were scattered along the highway from Keese Mill and McColloms to Paul Smiths to Easy Street to the Split Rock Road and to Rainbow Lake and Jones Pond.

 The hamlet now called Gabriels originated when Alfonzo Rand, William Ricketson, the Dustins, and the Otises cleared virgin forest land and began farming the sandy loam soils in the southern part of the town along the boundary with the Town of Harrietstown near Ricketson Brook and today's Split Rock Road.
-It wasn't until the Adirondack & St. Lawrence Railway came in 1892 that Gabriels expanded northward with many settling near the railroad station.
+It wasn't until the Adirondack and St. Lawrence Railroad came in 1892 that Gabriels expanded northward with many settling near the railroad station.
 Following the arrival of the railroad, the Sisters of Mercy established a tuberculosis sanitorium on the small hill near the rail station in 1897.
 Around the same time, Muncil's sawmill was established on a siding north of the station.
 Paul Smith's Hotel immediately started a stage line to the railroad station.
 When the Sisters of Mercy closed The Gabriels Sanatorium and moved to Lake Placid, the San was sold to Paul Smith's College.
-Still later, it was sold to New York State which converted it into Camp Gabriels, a minimum-security state prison.
+Still later, it was sold to New York State which converted it into Camp Gabriels, a minimum-security state prison, which closed in 2009.

 The Brighton Town Hall was designed and built by Benjamin A. Muncil in 1914.
 Muncil was a talented local builder who also designed and built Marjorie Merriweather Post's Camp Topridge, and White Pine Camp, which was used as a summer White House of US President Calvin Coolidge.
 It was listed on the National Register of Historic Places in 2003.